 Students who enter college for the first time in Fall 2002 or later should refer to the Introductory section of this Bulletin for their General Education Requirements.

 Biological Science: includes lab (5 hours)

 Physical Science: includes lab (4 hours)

-Three courses from two of the following fields: art, music, philosophy, and literature.
+Three courses preferably from two or more of the following fields: art, music, philosophy, or literature.

 Social Science (15 hours)